Membership

 Everything you need to know about the 2026 membership transition, in one place.

-If your agency received our February or March email, thank you for your patience as we stand up the new CLEMIS Authority.
-This page is your single resource for understanding what the transition means for your agency, what you need to do, and when.
-If you have questions that are not answered here, our Membership team is a phone call or email away, and we mean that literally: reach us at membership@clemisauthority.org or call (947) 813-6903.
+This page is your resource for understanding the CLEMIS Authority transition: what it means for your agency, what you need to do, and when.
+If you have questions that are not answered here, our Membership Team is a phone call or email away: reach us at membership@clemisauthority.org or call 947-813-6903.
 We are here to make this process straightforward for you.

 What is Changing, and Why